 You'd expect the dearer EOS 5D Mark IV to offer a lot more, but just what are the key differences between them?
 Read on to find out.

-Read more: The best full-frame DSLRs in 2017
+Read more: The best full-frame DSLRs

 Canon EOS 5D Mark IV vs EOS 6D Mark II: Sensor and processor

 - Canon EOS 5D Mark IV: 30.4MP full-frame CMOS sensor, ISO 100-32,000 (exp.
 ISO 50-102,400); DIGIC 6+ processor

 - Canon EOS 6D Mark II: 26.2MP full-frame CMOS sensor, ISO 100-40,000 (exp.
 ISO 50-102,400); DIGIC 7 processor

 On paper there is not much difference between the camera’s newly developed sensors.

 The 30.4MP sensor of the EOS 5D Mark IV records images with 6720 x 4480 pixels.
 The EOS 6D Mark II, meanwhile, features a 26.2MP sensor with image dimensions of 6240 x 4160 pixels.

 It’s enough of a difference, but in reality both will produce high-quality, large-scale prints.

 The ISO sensitivity range is essentially the same with both cameras, with the EOS 6D Mark II offering just 1/3EV extra at the top end of its native ISO range to make a difference.